liquidprompt/liquidprompt/docs/theme/included/dotmatrix.rst

 The screenshot also shows that the last command ended in an error, hence the red-over-yellow error code.

-The upper section shows a classical state of the prompt: a shell within a graphical server ("X"), for the default login user (""), on localhost (""), in the liquidprompt directory, which is underlined because it is also a VCS repository.
+The upper section shows a classical state of the prompt: a shell within a graphical server ("X"), for the default login user ("", a figure), on localhost ("", an island), in the liquidprompt directory, which is underlined because it is also a VCS repository.

 Full description